4 Ways to Empower Your Engineers to Provide Excellent Customer Experiences

 - Hire a customer support team who do not have the technical background of the engineers.

 In both of these cases, the customer can get a customer experience that is less than perfect.
-Either the engineer is bored and distracted by having to answer simple questions, or the customer support worker doesn’t know the answer.
+The engineer is bored and distracted by answering simple questions, or customer support doesn’t know the answer.

 So what’s the solution?

 Many companies offer answering services that completely take care of your customer service calls for you.
 Often, these companies even track the calls to email.
-But answering services are often staffed by generic telephone workers and lack the specialized knowledge that your engineers have.
+The problem is, most answering services lack the specialized knowledge that your engineers have.

 On the other hand, a virtual receptionist service like the one provided by Answer 1 uses trained customer service representatives who have specific knowledge in your field.
-We also offer training on-site at Answer 1, training with companies via conference call or webinar, or training conducted internally by Answer 1 trainers.
-Conference calls and demonstrations can be scheduled between your team and ours as needed, so we are always up to date on your product and preferences.
+We offer training on-site at Answer 1, training with companies via conference call or webinar.
+We work to always remain up to date on your product and preferences.

 Your engineers can now help train the customer experience reps, spend more time building the product, and are only directly involved in customer support when a problem needs an engineering solution, which frees up their time and makes them feel more important.